Atari 2600 Cartridge Housing

 Looks especially swell in any color other than the typical Atari cartridge color of black.

 Upgrade this Thing with Thingiverse AppsCustomization

 Order a print of this ThingTools and Utilities

 Atari 2600 Cartridge Housing by joegrand is licensed under the Creative Commons - Attribution license.

-We're sure joegrand would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure joegrand would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).